dwyl/process-handbook/legals.md

   We've created an automated legal document creation system using the Google Store App AutoCrat to utilise Google Docs templates and Google Sheets to merge in contract data.
 This is beneficial for a number of reasons:
   1. It minimises errors in documents
-  2. It provides us with a list of all of our documents and the important data within them
+  2. It provides us with a list of all of our versions of that document and the important data within them
   3. It ensures the master template file is always the most up-to-date and newer versions of the documents will always be created from the continuously updated template file

 # Ratification

-Any document signed as a deed must be signed with wet ink.
+Any document signed as a deed must be signed with more than one party, in wet ink and with a witness.
 Otherwise we often employ the use of electronic signatures, most commonly using a Mac's inbuilt preview signature feature.

 # Filing
 If you need to scan a document, [CamScanner](https://www.camscanner.com/) is a useful mobile tool to do so.
 All of our legal documents are currently stored in Google Drive.